bookofproofs/bookofproofs.github.io/_sources/history/18th-century/faraday.md

 **Michael Faraday** was an English physicist whose discoveries in electricity had an enormous influence on the development of mathematics.

 ### Mathematical Profile (Excerpt):
-* Faraday's father, James Faraday, was a blacksmith who came from Yorkshire in the north of England while his mother Margaret Hastwell, also from the north of England, was the daughter of a farmer.
-* They already had two children, a boy Robert and a girl, before they moved to Newington Butts and Michael was born only a few months after their move.
-* By 1795, when Michael was around five years, the family were living in Jacob's Wells Mews in London.
-* Times were hard particularly since Michael's father had poor health and was not able to provide much for his family.
 * The religious influence was important for Faraday since the theories he developed later in his life were strongly influenced by a belief in a unity of the world.
 * Michael attended a day school where he learnt to read, write and count.
-* When Faraday was thirteen years old he had to find work to help the family finances and he was employed running errands for George Riebau who had a bookselling business.
 * In 1805, after a year as an errand-boy, Faraday was taken on by Riebau as an apprentice bookbinder.
 * From 1810 Faraday attended lectures at John Tatum's house.
 * In 1812 Faraday attended lectures by Humphry Davy at the Royal Institution and made careful copies of the notes he had taken.